-Khadijah holds an M.A in Sports and Entertainment Management from the University of San Francisco.
-Along with a bachelor’s in Journalism from The University of Mississippi journalism.
-During her time as a student-athlete, she was a 7-time All- American and 4-time Academic All- American.
-She led her team to the NCAA finals for the first time in school history, sat on the board for the Student Athlete Advisory Committee (SAAC) where she helped generate a student-athlete voice and promoted a positive student-athlete image within the NCAA structure.
+Khadijah holds a Master's in Sports and Entertainment Management from the University of San Francisco.
+Along with a Bachelor’s in Integrated Marketing Communications from The University of Mississippi.
+During her time as a student-athlete, she was a 7x All- American and 4x Academic All- American.
+She led her team to the NCAA finals for the first time in school history, sat on the board for the Student Athlete Advisory Committee where she helped generate a student-athlete voice and promoted a positive student-athlete image within the NCAA structure.
 In her final year of college, Khadijah was nominated for the annual NCAA woman of the year award in honor and recognition of her service and leadership, academic achievement, and athletic excellence.
 Post-collegiately, Khadijah finished as a 2016 Nigerian Olympic Trials Finalist.

 Khadijah fell in love with nonprofits when she was only a teenager due to her desire to inspire and positively impact the youth around the world.
 She founded Gear ‘Em Up to raise funds directed towards helping highly talented underprivileged athletes combing education and sport.